Sonar-Demos/cpp-demo/README.md

 * Click on ⚙ "Administration" in the bottom-left corner, and select "Deletion".
 * click on "Delete" and confirm it by entering your project name.

-You might also want to delete it from you GitHub account At the bottom of this page: "https://github.com/<your-account>/cpp-demo/settings"
+You might also want to delete it from your GitHub account Click the button at the bottom of the ⚙ "Settings": `https://github.com/<your-account>/cpp-demo/settings`